vjones2906/Engineering_4_Notebook/README.md

 ### Assignment Description

-The purpose of this assingment is to initiate a countdown from 10 to 0 using a button with a blinking red light for each second and then both a static green light and 180 servo once the countdown is finished.
+The purpose of this assingment is to initiate a countdown from 10 to 0 using a button with a blinking red light for each second and then activate both a static green light and 180 servo once the countdown is finished.

 ### Evidence